bartosovic-lab/nanoscope/README.md

 ```
 --profile slurm
 ```
-> If you do not have access to an HPC, you can simply remove the profile options from the snakemake command line.
+> If you do not have access to an HPC, you can simply remove the profile options from the snakemake command line and ignore this section.

-## Change parameters
+## Changing parameters

 ### Creation of temporary folder
-This temporary directory will be passed to the config file to handle snakemake temporary outputs
+This temporary directory will be given to the config file to handle snakemake temporary outputs
 ```
 mkdir -p ~/tmp/NatProt
 ```